gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 11 — Embeddings: الأرقام اللي تعبّر عن المعنى
+### Day 11 — Embeddings: Numbers That Represent Meaning

-افهم Vector Embeddings: كيف تحوّل النص لأرقام وكيف تستخدمها للبحث الذكي.
+Understand Vector Embeddings — how to convert text to numbers and use them for semantic search.

 **`Embeddings`**